 Gokai – the five Reiki principles

-In the Jikiden Reiki practice, the five Reiki principles of life are central.
+In the Jikiden Reiki practice, the five Reiki principles are central.

-Usui Sensei observed that many people after receiving treatment often returned with new health problems.
-He realized that if people wanted to be completely healthy, they would have to look after their physical as well as their mental health in the same way.
-The Gokai (Go-5, Kai-principles) were formulated by Usui to promote a healthy mindset and change negative thinking patterns.
-He calles the Gokai “The secret method of inviting happiness – wonderful medicine for all diseases”.
+Usui Sensei, the founder of the Reiki treatment method, observed that some people often returned with new health problems after a treatment.
+He realised that if people wanted to fully recover, they needed to take care of their physical as well as their mental health in the same way.
+The Gokai (Go = 5, Kai = principles) were formulated by Usui Sensei to promote a healthy mindset and change negative thought patterns.
+He called the Gokai “The secret method of inviting happiness – wonderful medicine for all diseases”.

-In Jikiden Reiki, the Gokai are spoken in Japanese, so they retain their original power.
-Kototama in the Japanese language means words that have a linguistic effect.
-The Gokai are kototama.
+In Jikiden Reiki, the Gokai are spoken in Japanese so they retain their original power.
+In the Japanese language, Kototama refers to words that are said to have linguistic-magical effects.
+The Gokai are Kototama.

-Despite the shortness of these rules of life have a deep meaning and a centering, strengthening and purifying effect on your own body and mind and the environment.
+Despite their shortness, of these rules of life have a deep meaning and a centring, power-boosting and purifying effect on one’s own body and mind as well as on the environment.

-It is recommended to repeat the Gokai three times, everyday in the morning and in the evening, sitting in the Gassho position.
+It is recommended to repeat the Gokai aloud three times everyday in the morning and in the evening, sitting in the Gassho meditation posture.

 Kyo Dake Wa